Sponsors of

 and races at Curborough, Silverstone, Snetterton and the Brighton

-Speed Trials and is pictured with the WSM at Mallory
+Speed Trials, and is pictured at Mallory

-Tolhurst in 1981. |
+Tolhurst (qv) in 1981. |

-Bridgeland, Malcolm and Bennie.
+Bridgland, Malcolm and Bennie.
 Malcolm was a well known private entrant who owned Malaya Garages, in particular connected with F5000 driver Graham McRae and designer Len Terry.
-Malcolm raced a Healey 3000 in 1965 and knew Jim McManus with the Donald Healey Motor Company in London.
+Malcolm raced a Healey 3000 in 1965 and knew Jim McManus (qv) with the Donald Healey Motor Company in London.
 After hitting the pit

 wall at Silverstone, Malcolm took 9059 MY to Delta Garage for WSM treatment and instigated what is possibly the best looking of the